Sexual and reproductive health after having a baby

 What will my first period after birth be like?

-You first period may be different from how your period was before.
+You periods after the lochia bleeding may be different from how your period was before.
+Some women and birthing people report noticing changes in their periods after having a baby.
 You may have:

-• cramping (this may be better or worse)
+- cramping (this may be better or worse than before)

-If you have had blood clots in your period that have lasted a week, or have much heavier blood loss than you have had before, you should speak to your midwife, health visitor or GP.
+If you have large blood clots in your period or have much heavier blood loss than you have had before, you should speak to your midwife, health visitor or GP.

 There are other things that can affect when your periods start again including: